swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 <img style="border: 1px solid #ccc" src="/assets/images/ff_profile.png" />

-If we dig in a bit more and checkout the flame graph we'll see something like
+If we dig in a bit more and check out the flame graph we'll see something like
 this:

 <img style="border: 1px solid #ccc" src="/assets/images/flame.png" />